Commonwealth Equity Services LLC Grows Stake in Chart Industries, Inc. (NASDAQ:GTLS)

 Commonwealth Equity Services LLC increased its holdings in shares of Chart Industries, Inc. (NASDAQ:GTLS) by 4.5% in the 2nd quarter, HoldingsChannel.com reports.
 The firm owned 2,337 shares of the industrial products company’s stock after acquiring an additional 101 shares during the period.
 Commonwealth Equity Services LLC’s holdings in Chart Industries were worth $341,000 at the end of the most recent reporting period.

-Several other large investors have also added to or reduced their stakes in GTLS.
-FMR LLC grew its position in shares of Chart Industries by 77,936.9% during the first quarter.
-FMR LLC now owns 232,550 shares of the industrial products company’s stock worth $21,050,000 after purchasing an additional 232,252 shares in the last quarter.
+Other large investors have also added to or reduced their stakes in the company.
+FMR LLC grew its holdings in Chart Industries by 77,936.9% during the 1st quarter.
+FMR LLC now owns 232,550 shares of the industrial products company’s stock valued at $21,050,000 after buying an additional 232,252 shares in the last quarter.
 Prudential Financial Inc. grew its holdings in Chart Industries by 0.4% during the 1st quarter.
 Prudential Financial Inc. now owns 42,944 shares of the industrial products company’s stock valued at $6,114,000 after buying an additional 154 shares in the last quarter.
 Geode Capital Management LLC grew its holdings in Chart Industries by 2.5% during the 1st quarter.
 Geode Capital Management LLC now owns 576,746 shares of the industrial products company’s stock valued at $82,099,000 after buying an additional 13,925 shares in the last quarter.
 Bank of Montreal Can grew its holdings in Chart Industries by 9.8% during the 1st quarter.
 Bank of Montreal Can now owns 12,746 shares of the industrial products company’s stock valued at $1,871,000 after buying an additional 1,140 shares in the last quarter.
 Finally, Healthcare of Ontario Pension Plan Trust Fund purchased a new position in Chart Industries during the 1st quarter valued at approximately $53,000.

 In other Chart Industries news, CTO Douglas A. Jr. Ducote sold 2,250 shares of Chart Industries stock in a transaction on Wednesday, September 8th.
 The stock was sold at an average price of $191.50, for a total transaction of $430,875.00.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Insiders own 0.63% of the company’s stock.